3D bioprinting

-Three dimensional (3D) bioprinting is the utilization of 3D printing–like techniques to combine cells, growth factors, and/or biomaterials to fabricate biomedical parts, often with the aim of imitating natural tissue characteristics.
-Generally, 3D bioprinting can utilize a layer-by-layer method to deposit materials known as bio-inks to create tissue-like structures that are later used in various medical and tissue engineering fields.
+Three-dimensional (3D) bioprinting is the use of 3D printing–like techniques to combine cells, growth factors, bio-inks, and biomaterials to fabricate functional structures that were traditionally used for tissue engineering applications but in recent times have seen increased interest in other applications such as biosensing, and environmental remediation.
+Generally, 3D bioprinting uses a layer-by-layer method to deposit materials known as bio-inks to create tissue-like structures that are later used in various medical and tissue engineering fields.
 3D bioprinting covers a broad range of bioprinting techniques and biomaterials.
 Currently, bioprinting can be used to print tissue and organ models to help research drugs and potential treatments.
-Nonetheless, translation of bioprinted living cellular constructs into clinical application is met with several issues due to the complexity and cell number needed to create functional organs.
+Nonetheless, translation of bioprinted living cellular constructs into clinical application is met with several issues due to the complexity and cell number necessary to create functional organs.
 However, innovations span from bioprinting of extracellular matrix to mixing cells with hydrogels deposited layer by layer to produce the desired tissue.
-In addition, 3D bioprinting has begun to incorporate the printing of scaffolds.
-These scaffolds can be used to regenerate joints and ligaments.
+In addition, 3D bioprinting has begun to incorporate the printing of scaffolds which can be used to regenerate joints and ligaments.
+Apart from these, 3D bioprinting has recently been used in environmental remediation applications, including the fabrication of functional biofilms that host functional microorganisms that can facilitate pollutant removal.

 Process

-3D bioprinting generally follows three steps, pre-bioprinting, bioprinting, and post-bioprinting.
+3D bioprinting generally follows three steps: pre-bioprinting, bioprinting, and post-bioprinting.

 Pre-bioprinting

 Pre-bioprinting is the process of creating a model that the printer will later create and choosing the materials that will be used.
-One of the first steps is to obtain a biopsy of the organ.
+One of the first steps is to obtain a biopsy of the organ, to sample cells.
 Common technologies used for bioprinting are computed tomography (CT) and magnetic resonance imaging (MRI).
 To print with a layer-by-layer approach, tomographic reconstruction is done on the images.
 The now-2D images are then sent to the printer to be made.
 Once the image is created, certain cells are isolated and multiplied.
 These cells are then mixed with a special liquefied material that provides oxygen and other nutrients to keep them alive.
-In some processes, the cells are encapsulated in cellular spheroids 500μm in diameter.
-This aggregation of cells does not require a scaffold, and are required for placing in the tubular-like tissue fusion for processes such as extrusion.
+This aggregation of cells does not require a scaffold, and is required for placing in the tubular-like tissue fusion for processes such as extrusion.